In this post, I’m going to show you how to get free money.

 There are millions of dollars in money waiting around to be claimed by the right person.

 What’s important here is using reputable websites to do your search.

 Sometimes you realize that you missed some potential tax deductions after you file your tax return.
-If that sounds like the boat you’re in, it’s not too late to re-gain those earnings.
+If that sounds like the boat you’re in, it’s not too late to re-claim those earnings.

 It can take a while for your amended return to go through, but you’ll eventually get your money.
-You pay enough in taxes, so make sure you don’t let this slide if you’ve overpaid!
+You pay enough in taxes as it is, so make sure you don’t let this slide if you’ve overpaid!

 Sometimes, despite your best efforts, you miss out on some money that’s owed to you.
-Perhaps you forgot to pick up your last paycheck, or you moved before a government refund was mailed to you.
+Perhaps you forgot to pick up your final paycheck at a past job, or you moved before a government refund was mailed to you.

 But you don’t want to fall for any scams in your attempt to find it.